scnslabutsa/myhthelperEduContent/_episodes/ht2.md

 </p>
 They can attach to the hormones estrogen (estrogen- positive or ER-positive) and/or progesterone (progesterone positive or PR-positive).
 For these cancers, high estrogen levels help cancer cells grow and spread.
 About 75% of patients are diagnosed with hormone receptor-positive breast cancer.

-* For ER-positive and PR-positive breast cancers, blocking or slowing estrogen and progesterone from attaching to receptors can help keep the cancer from growing and spreading.
+* For ER-positive and PR-positive breast cancers, blocking or slowing estrogen and progesterone from attaching to breast cancer cell receptors can help keep the cancer from growing and spreading.

 * Breast cancers with few or no hormone receptor cells are called hormone receptor-negative cancers.
 They can be estrogen receptor-negative (ER-negative) and/or progesterone receptor-negative (PR-negative).